-The 1994 Plan was adopted by the Board of Directors to make available additional shares of stock to enable selected officers, directors (who are also employees) and employees to purchase the Common Stock of the Company, which will assist the Company in retaining the services of employees holding key positions with the Company and attracting new employees capable of filling key positions with the Company, and to provide an incentive for such employees.
-All but 2,000 shares of Common Stock of the Company reserved for issuance pursuant to prior stock option plans (the most recent of which was adopted in 1988) have been granted as of the date of this proxy statement.
+The 1996 Plan was adopted by the Board of Directors to make available additional shares of stock to enable selected officers, directors (who are also employees) and employees to purchase the Common Stock of the Company, which will assist the Company in retaining the services of employees holding key positions with the Company and attracting new employees capable of filling key positions with the Company, and to provide an incentive for such employees.
+All shares of Common Stock of the Company reserved for issuance pursuant to prior stock option plans have been granted as of the date of this proxy statement.